-You're about to share your cap table, financial projections, and IP documents with investors.
-Before you do, you should understand exactly what's protecting those files - and what isn't.
+You're about to share sensitive documents with people outside your organization.
+Before you do, you should understand exactly what's protecting those files and what isn't.

-When investors or acquirers ask for a data room, they're not just asking for a folder of files.
-They want a controlled, auditable environment where sensitive documents can be reviewed without leaking into the wrong hands.
+When someone requests access to a data room, they're not just asking for a folder of files.
+They want a controlled, auditable environment where confidential documents can be reviewed without ending up in the wrong hands.

 Most virtual data room platforms say they use "military-grade encryption."
 That phrase gets thrown around a lot.
-Let's unpack what it actually means, how AES-256 works in practice, how secure a virtual data room really is, and whether the price tag is worth it for your stage.
+Let's unpack what it actually means, how AES-256 works in practice, how secure a virtual data room really is, and whether the investment is worth it for your needs.

 A virtual data room (VDR) is a secure online space for storing and sharing confidential documents.
-It's most commonly used during fundraising, M&A due diligence, board reporting, and legal transactions.
+It's used across industries and situations - M&A due diligence, legal transactions, board reporting, clinical trials, real estate deals, fundraising, and any process that requires controlled document sharing between multiple parties.

 The key difference between a VDR and a regular cloud drive like Google Drive or Dropbox is control.
 With a VDR, you decide who sees what, for how long, and under what conditions.
-You can track every view, set expiry dates on links, require NDAs before access, and revoke access at any time.
+You can track every view, set expiry dates on access, require NDAs before entry, and revoke permissions at any time.

-At its core, a VDR is a document control system with a security layer on top.
-The encryption is part of that security layer.
+At its core, a VDR is a document control system with a security layer built on top.
+Encryption is a critical part of that security layer.

 AES stands for Advanced Encryption Standard.
 The 256 refers to the key length - 256 bits.
 This is the same standard used by the U.S. government to protect classified information, and by banks to protect financial transactions.